micronode/jot4j/README.md

 ### Concepts

-The primary elements of a Jot graph are based on two node types: Entity and Jot.
+The elements of a Jot graph are based on two primary node types, Jot and Entity, and the relationships between them.
+As a general rule, relationships only exist between Jots and Entities.
+This helps to reduce complexity and enforce consistent data modelling practices.

 #### Entity

-An Entity represents a subject with which our data can form a relationship.
+An Entity represents a subject with which a Jot can form a relationship.
 This could be a person, project, property, or any "thing" that might be the subject of information capture.

 | Entity       | Description                                                                  |